marmelab/react-admin/docs/DataProviders.md

 const dataProvider = simpleRestProvider('http://path.to.my.api/', fetchJson);
 ```

-Now all the requests to the REST API will contain the `Authorization: SRTRDFVESGNJYTUKTYTHRG` header.
+Now all requests to the REST API will include the `Authorization: Bearer YOUR_TOKEN_HERE` header.

 In this example, the `simpleRestProvider` accepts a second parameter to set authentication.
 Each Data Provider has its own way of accepting credentials.
 Refer to the documentation of your Data Provider for details.

 ## Adding Custom Headers

-The `dataProvider` doesn't "speak" HTTP, so it doesn't have the notion of HTTP headers.
+The `dataProvider` doesn't "speak" HTTP, so it doesn't have the concept of HTTP headers.
 If you need to pass custom headers to the API, the syntax depends on the Data Provider you use.

 For instance, the `simpleRestProvider` function accepts an HTTP client function as its second argument.
 By default, it uses react-admin's [`fetchUtils.fetchJson()`](./fetchJson.md) function as the HTTP client.
 It's similar to the HTML5 `fetch()`, except it handles JSON decoding and HTTP error codes automatically.

-That means that if you need to add custom headers to your requests, you can just *wrap* the `fetchJson()` call inside your own function:
+To add custom headers to your requests, you can *wrap* the `fetchJson()` call inside your own function:

 ```jsx
 import { fetchUtils, Admin, Resource } from 'react-admin';